 - Will I get wet?
 We'll keep you as dry as possible, but you may get a damp bottom, legs and arms.
 Waterproof clothing can prevent this, or bring a change.

-- Will I capsize?
+- Will I capsize my kayak or canoe?
 We don't expect that you will capsize as the boats are very stable.
 But a towel and change of clothes in the car is always a good idea!

 - What should I wear?
-Lightweight outdoor clothing with a waterproof top layer is ideal.
+Lightweight outdoor clothing with a waterproof top layer is ideal for canoeing and kayaking.

 - What equipment do you provide?
 We supply the kayak or canoe and paddle, plus necessary safety equipment such as buoyancy aids (like a lifejacket) and helmets where required.
 We do not supply clothing or waterproofs.

-- Can I bring my own canoe or kayak?
+- Can I bring my own canoe and kayak?
 Not at this time.
 We have specially chosen our boats as they have minimal impact on the sensitive environment at Cragside.

 - Where do we find you?
 Visit the Cragside website for directions to the site.
 On arrival you will see the lake just by the main entrance.
 We're situated on Tumbleton Lake by the boathouse, dam and Archimedes Screw.